alibaba0010/Ecommerce-API/server/README.md

 ## Routes

-#User Routes
+# Routes and functionality
-GET     /  # Get homepage to get all the functionality of this ECOMMERCE-API
+# Go to "http://localhost:2000" to see all the functionality of this ECOMMERCE-API

 ## Docker
 1. Ensure you have the latest version of Docker with Docker-compose installed
-3. Run docker compose up --build
+3. Run docker compose up --build in the server folder
 ```